Public Benefits and HIV in the U.S.

-Benefits are a form of government assistance that may provide you with monthly income, health insurance, food stamps, or help paying your rent or home mortgage.
-Benefits are important because they can increase your access to housing, health care, medication, opioid substitution therapy (a drug treatment also known as methadone maintenance), in-home support services, food, job training, and assistance finding a job.
+Benefits are a form of US government assistance that may provide you with monthly income, health insurance, food stamps, or help paying your rent or home mortgage.
+Benefits are important because they can increase your access to housing, health care, medication, opioid substitution therapy (a drug treatment also known as methadone maintenance), in-home support services, food, job training, and assistance with finding a job.
 If you are not working or if you are working and earning a limited income, benefits may be available to you so that you can provide for your basic needs.

 Benefit programs are run by the county, state, or federal (national) government.
 Federal programs almost always have the same rules.
 State and county programs vary depending on where you live.

 Some benefit programs require that you be disabled based on HIV, mental health, and/or other conditions.
 Other programs require that you have limited income and assets (possessions).
 It is important to know that you may qualify for benefits that can act as a safety net and help improve your quality of life if you are unable to work or earn a limited income.

 1. County or General Assistance